 We recommend VitalSource Bookshelf because it highlights accessibility features at product level.
 This means users can easily see whether a book is suitable for their needs.

 Digital rights management (DRM) restrictions, intermediate copies, privacy and licence terms (T&Cs) are applied by the platforms that provide access to our ebooks.
-Copying and printing restrictions are also dependent on the platform – the limits are usually 10 per cent of the book or one chapter (whichever is greater).
+There are no additional licence terms (restrictions) on use once a file has been approved by providers such as RNIB Bookshare.
+We therefore do not require personal details about specific medical history.
+Copying and printing restrictions are dependent on the platform – the limits are usually 10 per cent of the book or one chapter (whichever is greater).

 If you have any questions about accessing or navigating our website, content platform or ebooks, please email [email protected].
-We aim to fulfil requests for accessible ebooks within five business days.
+We aim to fulfil requests for accessible ebooks within five business days; however, to expedite the process, you can request files directly from RNIB Bookshare (UK), Bookshare (US) or AccessText (US).